joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/basics-of-geometry.md

 Point
 A single location in a coordinate space.
-In the 2-d coordinate system used in ActionScript, the location along the x-axis and the y-axis (the point’s coordinates) define the point.
+In the 2-d coordinate system used in ActionScript, the location along the x-axis and the y-axis (the point's coordinates) define the point.

 Registration point